-In addition to simply monitoring, the feedback given from these systems and processes can be fed back into the system to alter and control the manufacturing process – optimising efficiency and safety.
+In addition to simply monitoring, the feedback given from these systems and processes can be fed back into the system to alter and control the manufacturing process – optimizing efficiency and safety.

-The ultimate aim of instrumentation engineering is to ensure that control machinery and processes are working to achievement maximum productivity in an optimally efficient, safe and reliable manner.
+The ultimate aim of instrumentation engineering is to ensure that control machinery and processes are working to achieve maximum productivity in an optimally efficient, safe and reliable manner.

 What Does an Instrumentation Engineer do?